Sorting by

 Merits: CS is straightforward and provides a clear path to ownership.
 It’s suitable for borrowers who want the certainty of owning the car once the finance term is completed without needing a balloon payment.

 Mis-Selling Issues: The potential for mis-selling in CS agreements often relates to discretionary commissions and whether the borrower was fully informed about all the costs involved.
-If the total cost of the car finance was not clearly disclosed, the borrower might have grounds for a claim.
+If the total cost of the car finance was not disclosed, the borrower might have grounds for a claim.

 UK Lenders Offering CS: Lenders offering Conditional Sale agreements include Hitachi Capital (Novuna), Barclays Partner Finance, and Close Brothers Motor Finance.
 As with other finance products, car dealers play a key role in selling these agreements, and undisclosed commissions can lead to concerns about mis-selling.

-Each type of car finance available in the UK has its own benefits and potential drawbacks.
+Each type of car finance available in the UK has benefits and potential drawbacks.
 The suitability of each option depends on the borrower’s financial situation, ownership preferences, and understanding of the agreement’s terms.
 Given the ongoing issues with mis-selling and undisclosed discretionary commissions, it’s crucial for borrowers to carefully review any finance agreement and ask questions to ensure they fully understand the terms before committing.

 Car Finance Complaints

-Understanding UK Car Finance in 2024
+Understanding UK Car Finance in 2025

 Concise Finance